mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/connect-wallet.md

 # Connect wallet and authenticate

-Connecting to a Web3 wallet such as MetaMask via **WalletConnect** provides a link between a **Wallet Address** and a user's **Game Account**.
+Connecting to a Web3 wallet, such as MetaMask via **WalletConnect** provides a link between a **Wallet Address** and a user's **Game Account**.

 There are two ways to get a **Session Key** from your wallet.

 * Connect via `QRCode` when building Desktop-based applications.
-Usually, it's the option used for the Standalone option (Linux, Windows, macOS machine) when the user cannot get access to their wallet directly on their machine; they have to generate a QR code and scan it with a mobile app to open a wallet there.
+Usually, it's the option used for the Standalone option (Linux, Windows, macOS machine) when the user cannot access to their wallet directly on their machine; they have to generate a QR code and scan it with a mobile app to open a wallet there.
 This is also an option for you to connect while running your project in the Unity Editor playmode.
 * Connect via `WalletConnect.Instance.OpenMobileWallet` when building mobile-based applications.
-Usually, it's the option used for a iOS/Android device with an installed wallet app.
+Usually, it's the option used for an iOS/Android device with an installed wallet app.

 Both of these methods generate a **linking url** that creates a request in a **MetaMask wallet** to connect.